aderbique/aderbique/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my master of computer science from Arizona State University specializing in cryptography and distributed systems.
-In my day job, I work in the clouds of Amazon and Openstack where I design, architecht, and implement cloud native applications.
+In my day job, I design, architect, and implement cloud native applications on AWS.
 - 🌱 I’m currently learning about [blockchain enabled SDN](http://derbique.org/research_survey.pdf), [censorship circumvention](https://derbique.org/bgp.pdf), AI/ML for anonamly detection in networking, security improvements in distributed systems.
 - 👯 I’m looking to collaborate on cool new ideas for blockchain applications.
 Also, autonomous vehicles are pretty cool!
 - 🤔 I’m looking for help with writing a master's thesis.